Sysa/AzureLearning/AZURE.md

 	With that Azure Resource Manager we can manage our resources, such as: virtual machines, web apps, storages, databases, etc.

-	Azure Marketplace - it is not a core component - there are customers can provide custom solutions
+**Azure Marketplace** - it is not a core component - there are customers can provide custom solutions and get royalty for using of their product in marketplace.
+ISV - Independent Software Vendor.

 **Azure Compute** - core product, which includes: